Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Acknowledgements

 \section{Acknowledgements}

 C.M.P. and J.H.J.T. thank Laura Edwards, Kathryn Knight, Marie-Capucine Pope and Martin Shaw at Croda (UK) for useful discussions.
-C.M.P. acknowledges studentship funding from the EPSRC Centre for Doctoral Training in Soft Matter and Functional Interfaces (SOFI-CDT, EP/L015536/1).
+C.M.P. acknowledges studentship funding from the Engineering and Physical Sciences Research Council Centre for Doctoral Training in Soft Matter and Functional Interfaces (SOFI-CDT, EP/L015536/1).
 C.M.P.~thanks Andrew Garrie for gold coating samples for SEM.
-M.R. acknowledges the Swiss National Science Foundation Project-ID P2SKP2-194953.
+M.R. acknowledges the Swiss National Science Foundation Project-ID P2SKP2-194953 and the Marie Sk\l{}odowska-Curie Individual Fellowship (Grant No.101064381).
 B.D.G. thanks Andrew Archer for helpful discussions.
+S.F. and M.A.R.V acknowledge funding from the Marie Sk\l{}odowska-Curie Grant Agreement No.~955612 and project PID2020-116082GB-I00 funded by MCIN/AEI/10.13039/501100011033.
 The authors also acknowledge SOFI CDT and EPSRC for financial support for the electron microscope used in this project.
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.